xdrip/xdrip_docs/docs/install/libreBT.md

 <img src="../images/M-S-LCS-BT-MK.png" style="zoom:75%;" />

 If you have connection losses you can enable polling mode.
-It will not do anything useful but keep the Bluetooth link awake.
+It will not do anything useful but keep the phone Bluetooth awake.

 <img src="../images/M-S-LCS-BT-L4.png" style="zoom:75%;" />

-If your bridge is a BluCon you can enable this else keep it disabled.
+If your bridge is a BluCon you can enable this.
 *Note: only BluCon bonds to Android, other bridges don't.*

 <img src="../images/M-S-LCS-BT-L5.png" style="zoom:75%;" />